uk-gov-mirror/DFE-Digital.get-into-teaching-content/content/life-as-a-teacher/my-story-into-teaching/returners/top-tips-for-returning-teachers.md

 ### Be resilient

-Don’t necessarily expect to get the first job you apply for and don’t get disheartened if you're not successful.
-I didn’t get the first job I applied for when I decided to return to teaching.
-The feedback I received from my interview panel was that my lesson was too ‘busy’.
+Don't necessarily expect to get the first job you apply for and don't get disheartened if you're not successful.
+I didn't get the first job I applied for when I decided to return to teaching.
+The feedback I received from my interview panel was that my lesson was too 'busy'.
 This feedback was invaluable and all part of the learning process.
 I addressed these concerns during my second job interview, and that time I was successful.

 ### Try to get some relevant experience.